rtachiquing/MyDwarfFortress_Simulation/README.md

 - **String Algorithms**: Pattern matching, string comparison, and compression algorithms.

 Through this project, students explore the mechanics of these data structures and algorithms in a simulation that dynamically evolves based on their implementation.

+So, this is a project aimed for study and have some fun with a practical implementations of some major topics in Data Structures and Algorithms.
+This project isn't complete.
+You will find a mere initial code and some already implementations that try to help starting.

 ---